Traditional Publishers Need to Become Ad Networks Themselves… March 24, 2008

 Are Ad Exchanges Solely for Spot-Market/ Remnant Inventory?
 April 6, 2007

-Posted by Bill in Auction-based media, Google, Microsoft, Online Advertising, Online Auction Tips, exchanges, traditional advertising.1 comment so far
+Posted by Bill in Auction-based media, exchanges, Google, Microsoft, Online Advertising, Online Auction Tips, traditional advertising.

 The eBay Media Marketplace (”EMM”) has received much hype the past bunch of months.
 According to a MediaPost article, this past Thursday that hype came to a screeching halt when the Cable television Advertising Bureau–which holds the keys to launching the broadcast auction system–said the EMM was a permanent no-go.
 The trade group’s opposition was based on two points: